blackviper30091980-stack/Web-Testing-using-Chrome-DevTools/Positive_Test_Cases/README.md

 Module: Shopping Cart

-Preconditions:The Product page  and its UI elements are displayed.
+Preconditions: The user is logged in the application.The Product page  and its UI elements are displayed.

 Test Data: Product: Sauce Labs Backpack